 comments.
 If the non-U.S. dental school is not included in the drop-down list, you must provide a valid email address for the dean or the dean’s designation.
 Contact the dean’s office to obtain this information.

 Evaluation Form (PEF): The PEF is the traditional letter of recommendation and is a requirement for each applicant.
 This document includes an evaluation of personal traits, along with overall mandatory comments.
 You must obtain a valid email address for the evaluators.
-Applicants must submit three PEFs that will be sent to all programs selected.

 dental school transcript(s): A transcript request form must be submitted to the registrar’s office to request an original official copy of the dental school transcript be sent to the ADEA PASS office.
 Applicants are encouraged to complete the “dental school(s) attended” section first.
 Once the dental school